Advent In Zagreb 2018: Advent U Zagrebu Is Europe’s Best Destination For Christmas

 An otherwise-quiet park, Tomislav Square gets transformed into one giant ice skating arena for the winter holidays.
 A dazzling show of twinkling lights surrounds you as you slide your way across and around the ice rink.
 Christmas music floats through the air, while the scents of mulled wine and freshly prepared food tingle your nostrils.
 On the sidelines, you will find many cute wooded houses that offer warm drinks, local foods, and traditional Croatian sweets.

 Advent In Zrinjevac

 Zrinjevac is by far one of my favorite parks in Zagreb.
-A lovely little park right in the middle of the city, minutes away from the central Ban Jelačić Square, surrounded by lots of timeworn, large plane trees.
+A lovely little park right in the middle of the city, minutes away from the central Ban Jelačić Square, surrounded by lots of timeworn, large pine trees.
 Benches offer a very cozy and romantic feel.
 It is a perfect place to sit, relax and watch the world go by.

 During the Christmas season, this park transforms into something very special and even more beautiful.
 Christmas lights decorate all 220 trees, while many cozy wooden houses line the walking areas of the park.
 Each one offers its own traditional Croatian specialty, from handmade souvenirs and unique Christmas ornaments to local arts, specialty foods, wines, and sweet delicacies.

 There is an old musical pavilion in the middle of the park, where some kind of a cultural event takes place every night.
 This includes musicals, traditional dances, children’s performances, choirs singing traditional Christmas songs and much more.